Can thermal quantum Gibbs states approve as quantum equilibrium states?: Introduction

+The coherence of a quantum system disappears in an interaction with a thermal bath. \cite{Joos,Weiss,Gold,Liu}.
+This problem is one of the main obstacles in developing quantum technologies \cite{DiV,Unr,Shor,Palm}.
+Also, decoherence is known as the main reason for quantum to classical transition \cite{Bre,Schl}.
+There are a variety of schemes proposed to control the decoherence process in a system-environment interaction \cite{Gane,Cui,Rosz}.
+Nonetheless, the priority towards the solution to this problem is understanding the fundamental aspects that are responsible.
+Whenever a problem arises in the borderlines of physics, thermodynamics lies in the deepest layers of the problem.
+Nowadays, studying the evolution of quantum systems through the laws of thermodynamics is quite popular \cite{Gem,Gool,Vin,Jar,Croo,Pop,del,Bra}.

 The laws of equilibrium thermodynamics can be applied to classical closed systems and to open subsystems.
 There is a belief that these laws are also applicable to open quantum subsystems \cite{Nie}.
-Decoherence theory makes it possible to study the thermodynamics of the open quantum systems.
-Moreover one of the interesting aspects of thermodynamics is its description of changes of a state through the decoherence.
-Many works with various perspectives have been done to study and define thermodynamic quantities for the open quantum systems by defining work, heat and thermodynamic laws in the quantum regime.
+The decoherence theory makes it possible to study the thermodynamics of open quantum systems.
+Moreover one of the interesting aspects of thermodynamics is its description of changes of a state through decoherence.
+Many works with various perspectives have been done to study and define thermodynamic quantities for the open quantum systems by defining work, heat, and thermodynamic laws in the quantum regime.
 This includes thermodynamics of discrete quantum processes \cite{And}, the fluctuation theorems \cite{All,Esp,Tal}, defining the passivity condition of the equilibrium state for the general quantum systems \cite{Pus} and mathematical characterizations of these notions \cite{Hen,Wei,Deu,Esp2,Esp3,Gem2,Wil,San}.

 Although many works have been done to define thermodynamic quantities of interest in the quantum realm, especially the entropy, an appropriate setup is needed to study how these definitions work within the nature of the quantum processes.
-In this regard, there are interesting works which try to shed light on the subject, such as the violation of the Clausius inequality for a quantum harmonic oscillator linearly coupled to a bath of oscillatory fields \cite{All2,Hil}, studying the distinction between the Gibbs-preserving maps and thermal operations \cite{Fai} and the comparison of thermodynamic entropy of a quantum Brownian oscillator obtained by the partition function of the system with von Neumann entropy of the system \cite{Hor}.
+In this regard, there are interesting works that try to shed light on the subject, such as the violation of the Clausius inequality for a quantum harmonic oscillator linearly coupled to a bath of oscillatory fields \cite{All2,Hil,Soltan}, studying the distinction between the Gibbs-preserving maps and thermal operations \cite{Fai}, Thermodynamic relations between two spatially separated entangled particles \cite{Soltan2} and the comparison of thermodynamic entropy of a quantum Brownian oscillator obtained by the partition function of the system with von Neumann entropy of the system \cite{Hor}.